Open Source Happy Hour

 So you have to go figure that out.

-And they, you know, at this point, like now, the funding, the CCI funding that we had was actually going to NumPy.
+Let's start giving back to the community.
+And, um, they, uh, you know, at this point, like now, uh, the funding, the last CZI funding that we had, um, it was actually going to NumPy and NumPy is a major user and they depend upon it.

-So they've actually contributing patches to OpenBLAST.
+So they've actually, uh, contributing patches to the open blast.

-That's one approach of like a single, like it's probably pretty typical of like data science libraries where there's a few people building something and kind of going out.
+Um, and I mean, different folks take different kind of approaches.
+That's one approach of like a single, like a, it's probably pretty typical of like data science libraries where there's a few people building something and kind of going out, but then you have like the TensorFlow model, for example, which is like a concerted effort by a company to come in and like make a better product.

 And they want people to use that product in order to use their heart, their software or their systems or whatnot.